 Smoothies can be made ahead and put in the freezer.
 In fact, I’ve got 7 Easy Make Ahead Smoothies that you can prep and store for up to 3 months.
 Pull them out of the freezer the night before and place in the fridge.
 In the morning, breakfast is served immediately!

-If you want to get more veggies and fruit into your day to day food intake, try prepping Smoothie Freezer Packs as a make ahead meal or snack, too.
+If you want to get more veggies and fruit into your day-to-day food intake, try prepping Smoothie Freezer Packs as a make-ahead meal or snack, too.

 You can make one of these High Protein Fruit Smoothies and leave it in the fridge for up to 24 hours without all of the nutrition leaving the mix, but I enjoy them best right out of the blender!

-- Loading your blender in this order typically works best – liquid, not frozen veggies or fruits, greens if you are adding any, then the frozen fruits and veggies, and finally, the protein powder
+- Loading your blender in this order typically works best - liquid, not frozen veggies or fruits, greens if you are adding any, then the frozen fruits and veggies, and finally, the protein powder.

 - If you find your smoothie to be too sweet, add lemon juice